-A core banking solution UX receiving the Oscar award in design - the IF Design Award
+A Core Banking Solution UX Receives the Oscar Award in Design - the IF Design Awards

 A: It means a lot in a variety of different contexts.
 Above all, this has been one of the biggest global recognitions we have received for our work, outside of the heartwarming client reviews that fuel our inspiration daily.

 One thing we strive for in our mission is to humanize the financial industry, making it enjoyable for people - this is what we do every day.